 - Over plain white rice

-- Chopped and served with pita bread
+- Chopped and served with pita bread and homemade tzatziki sauce

 - Serve my new favorite dinner salad with the easy elements listed below

 For super-picky eaters, you could also make this plainer version of air fryer chicken tenderloins I've included for this menu: